SPECIALIZES IN B-TO-B

 The company has big name investors, such as PayPal co-founder and Tesla Motors founder Elon Musk, and big name clients such as Twitter, Kickstarter, Lyft, Reddit, and Salesforce.
 Stripe works with thousands of businesses and processes billions of dollars in payments each year.
 It’s also known as a "developer-friendly" platform due to its comprehensive documentation.

 Stripe lets you take credit and debit cards through mobile apps or online stores.
-It's primarily used by businesses that only take credit cards online, though in-person Stripe payments may be possible through integration with other systems like Shopify and Collect.
+It’s primarily used by businesses that only take credit cards online, though in-person Stripe payments may be possible through integration with other systems like Shopify, Collect, and POS company Index, which Stripe acquired in spring 2018.

 You can accept Visa, MasterCard, Discover, American Express, and JCB using Stripe.
 It also works with Apple Pay so you can keep your customers who use Apple products happy.
 In early 2016, Stripe announced a new feature called Atlas, designed to help foreign entrepreneurs and small business owners get a bank account in the US and incorporate in Delaware in order to conduct business in America more easily.
 However, in this Stripe review, we’ll focus on services available for US-based companies.
 If you’d like more information on Atlas, visit Stripe’s website or check out this video from Stripe: